Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    1. Create the Firebase Messaging Service and add it to the Android Manifest file.
    For more information, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client)
-   2. Verify this step in Project Griffon.
-   For more information, see [Set up Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/set-up-project-griffon) and [Use Project Griffon](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon).
-   3. Generate a push token for the app using FireBase Instance ID class.
+   2. Generate a push token for the app using FireBase Instance ID class.
-   4. in `onComplete` of `OnCompleteListener`, set the Push identifier by calling the API `setPushIdentifier`.
+   3. In `onComplete` of `OnCompleteListener`, set the Push identifier by calling the API `MobileCore.setPushIdentifier`.
    For more information, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#set-up-push-messaging).